WELCOME TO OUR WEB SITE

 Our old web site, 2011-2016, please click here: http://www.federacjaszpitali.pl/24.html

-Polish Hospital Federation (PFSz) was founded in Warsaw on 10.10.2011 and was admitted as a full member of the European Hospital and Healthcare Federation on 19.11.2011 at the meeting of the Board of Governors in Dusseldorf.
-PFSz is honored to become also the European voice of Polish hospitals.
+Polish Hospital Federation (PFSz) was founded in Warsaw on 10.10.2011 and was admitted as the full member to the European Hospital and Healthcare Federation HOPE on 19.11.2011 at the meeting of the Board of Governors in Dusseldorf.
+PFSz was admitted as the associate member (2020) and then full member at the meeting of the Governing Council (online) of the International Hospital Federation IHF in June 2021.

 QUICK FACTS ABOUT POLISH HOSPITAL FEDERATION “PFSz”